 Transitioning into the professional arena from a doctoral program or a postdoc can be difficult.
 The AGU Mentoring Network is an initiative of the College of Fellows that goes beyond traditional mentoring by creating groups that include senior scientist mentors as well as peer mentors, who meet virtually once per month over the course of a year.
 The goal of the program is to open opportunities and limit the obstacles for early career scientists in the Earth and space sciences.
 Share your experiences and support fellow burgeoning early career scientists.

 -All applicants must be current AGU members in good standing

 -Mentor applicants must have completed their PhD at least five years prior to applying

 -Mentee applicants must have completed their PhD within five years of applying

-Small network groups of two senior scientists and 6 early career scientists will meet for one hour per month through virtual teleconferences for 1 year, with the option for extension up to 2 years total.
+Small network groups of two senior scientists and 6 early career scientists will meet for one hour per month through virtual teleconferences for 1 year.
 At the conclusion of the program, mentees will have the option to remain as a peer group and mentors will have the option to join a new network group.